durrcommasteven/durrcommasteven.github.io/_posts/2018-10-01-dumb-battleship-algo.md

 Here the data comes in the form of images of the board's state, with each 'pixel' being either hit, miss, or unknown.
 These images contain features that are to a degree translationally invariant -- the same arrangement of ships can be shifted around the board.
 There are also certain small-scale features of the images that can tell us about the underlying arrangement of ships.
 The feature of a 'hit' with unexplored squares all around tells us that a ship is either to left of it, right of it, above it, or below it.

 This type of input data is perfect for particular type of NN known as convolutional.
-These NN's apply convolutions to an image using many different kernels.
+These NNs apply convolutions to an image using many different kernels.
 The kernels evolve during training and, once optimized, tend to pick out important features of the input image.

 To keep things simple, I used the neural network architecture shown below (right now I'm taking outputs to be logits):